Librarika/manual/docs/circulations.md

 * Please go to the `Dashboard -> Circulations -> Circulations` section.
 * Click on the `Quick Extend` button.
-* Enter the accession number of the item you want to extend.
+* Enter the accession number or isbn or title of the item you want to extend.
 An auto-select list will appear with red indicators.

 	![Quick circulation form](img/circulations-extend-form1.png)